Hillsboro Hops: History

 Barley, the team's mascot, was introduced on June 28, 2013.
 The Hops set the franchise attendance record in 2014, when their games were attended by 138,732 people.
 They also won their division and the league championship.
 The team was managed by J. R. House, whose coaching staff included fellow-former major leaguers Doug Drabek and Mark Grace.
 Hillsboro swept the championship series against the three-time NWL defending champion Vancouver Canadians.
 The team set another franchise attendance record in 2015 with 143,412 (an average of 3,774 for 38 dates) while winning a second consecutive league title.

 The Hops hosted the NWL All-Star Game in 2017.

 On August 28, 2019, the Hops clinched a playoff berth for the sixth straight season breaking the Northwest League record previously held by Vancouver at five straight seasons.
-They faced the Salem-Keizer Volcanoes in the divisional round, were they won the series 2–0, and advanced to Northwest League finals for the first time since 2015.
+They faced the Salem-Keizer Volcanoes in the divisional round, where they won the series 2–0, and advanced to Northwest League finals for the first time since 2015.
 In Game 1, Hillsboro entered the bottom of the ninth inning trailing 3–1 but put up four runs in the inning including a walk-off 3-run home run by Andy Yerzy.
 The Hops were defeated in Game 2, losing 9–1, but bounced back in Game 3 with a two-run ninth-inning rally to snag the win.
 The Hops were shut out in Game 4, losing 6–0.
 Then in Game 5, Hillsboro captured their third NWL title, and their first since 2015, winning the series 3–2.